Is uBlock Origin Removed from Chrome? 2026 MV3 Truth

 Why People Think It Was Removed

-uBlock Origin had been MV2 since its original release — and it still is.
+uBlock Origin had been MV2 since its original release, and it still is.
 Users who had it installed for years woke up to a disabled extension and assumed the worst: that Chrome had banned it, that Google had forced it off the store, or that gorhill had abandoned the project.
+Panic threads from that window are still indexed, including reports of a store takedown and a March 2026 “return” that we could not verify against the listing’s own history.
+As far as the store record shows, the listing stayed up the whole time.
+What actually happened, per Google’s own MV2 timeline:

 | Date | Event |